KablammoMan/ABTutorStopper/README.md

 2. Use each one for its official use
 3. You must run these as an administrator for them to work

-**METHOD 5 - USB WINDOWS INSTALL - 10/10 Complexity - For those without Admin that can afford to spend a small one off cost (C)**
+**METHOD 5 - USB WINDOWS INSTALL - 10/10 Complexity - For those without administrator that can afford to spend a small one off cost (C)**
+**NOTE: This method is speculation as I have not tested whether this would work or not**
 1. If you don't have one, purchase a 64-128GB USB Drive (I recommend these: [64GB Drive](https://www.amazon.com.au/dp/B077VYCV37/) | [128GB Drive](https://www.amazon.com.au/dp/B07855LJ99/))
 2. Download Portable Rufus (`rufus-<version>p.exe` NOT `rufus-<version>.exe`) from its [Official Website](https://rufus.ie/en/) onto an External Computer
 3. Download the Windows ISO also on the external computer ([Windows 10](https://www.microsoft.com/en/software-download/windows10) | [Windows 11](https://www.microsoft.com/en/software-download/windows11)).
 If you want to download Windows 10 (I would recommend Windows 10 rather than Windows 11 for this as Windows 10 is compatible with more devices), this requires you to change your user agent on the browser to not be windows in order to trick the Microsoft Website into just giving you the option to download the iso, rather than downloading the windows media creator thingy.
 This can be done by installing a browser extension (I recommend 'User-Agent Switcher and Manager' [Chrome Webstore](https://chrome.google.com/webstore/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg) | [Mozilla Addons](https://addons.mozilla.org/en-US/firefox/addon/user-agent-string-switcher/)).
 Here's a [video](https://youtu.be/RB4AwSUMgS0) I made showing how to access the Win10 ISO using 'User-Agent Switcher and Manager'